-After you’ve found printing parameters for your biomaterial of choice from our guide or you’ve completed the biomaterial optimization yourself, you are ready to start printing with cells!
+After you’ve used our printing parameters guide for your biomaterial of choice or you’ve completed the biomaterial optimization yourself, you are ready to start bioprinting with cells!
 Before you start, there are a few steps you should follow.
+Read on for our guide to bioprinting experiment preparation.

 While working with live cells during the bioprinting experiment you should take extra precautions to avoid contamination.
 Start with preparing your workspace.
 We recommend putting Allevi bioprinters into a cell culture hood (laminar flow cabinet), which will provide a sterile environment throughout the bioprinting process.
 Since there is significant interaction with the bioprinter, sample, biomaterials, and cells we designed our printers to be easily accessible and open.